 “To date, there have been 81 cases of heavy vehicles crashing into toll booths between 2016 and 2018,” it said in a statement on Friday (Nov 1).

-The reason why heavy vehicles crashing into toll booths is simple – greediness, laziness, stupidity and basically carelessness!
-On the other reason quoted was to reduce the congestion caused by reload activities – this one makes more sense than the reason that it causes heavy vehicles crashing into toll booths.
+The reason why heavy vehicles crash into toll booths is simple – greediness, laziness, stupidity and basically carelessness!
+The other reason quoted was to reduce the congestion caused by reloading activities – this one makes more sense than the reason that it causes heavy vehicles to crash into toll booths.

-For those who complaining on the removal of the reload lane at the toll plaza, they are just plain lazy and don’t plan ahead.
+Those who complain about the removal of the reload lane at the toll plaza, are just plain lazy and don’t plan ahead.

-There are many options to reload the Touch ‘n’ Go way before reaching the toll gates – there are reload kiosks at R&R, convenience stores, Tesco hypermarket, auto reload via credit card and Petronas petrol stations.
-I often reload my card at Petronas once it reaches RM15 limit – sometimes even before that.
-For longer journeys (like on PLUS highways), I will estimate toll charge needed and I will then reload (with an extra RM20 – RM25 to spare).
+There are many options to reload the Touch ‘n’ Go way before reaching the toll gates – there are reload kiosks at R&R, convenience stores, Tesco hypermarket, auto-reload via credit card and Petronas petrol stations.
+I often reload my card at Petronas once it reaches the RM15 limit – sometimes even before that.
+For longer journeys (like on PLUS highways), I will estimate the toll charge needed and I will then reload (with an extra RM20 – RM25 to spare).

-Presently I use Touch ‘n’ Go exclusively for toll charges although the card can be used for so many other things including to pay parking charges.
-Paying at the The Chicken Rice Shop and Tesco is another option although I don’t use it.
+Presently I use Touch ‘n’ Go exclusively for toll charges although the card can be used for so many other things including paying parking charges.
+Paying at The Chicken Rice Shop and Tesco is another option although I don’t use it.

-I don’t use it to pay parking charges in shopping mall with Touch ‘n’ Go (attracts additional surcharges) if there is option to pay cash.
+I don’t use it to pay parking charges in the shopping malls with Touch ‘n’ Go (which attracts additional surcharges) if there is an option to pay cash.
 Why pay more for the same parking slot & time?
 After years of complaining about additional surcharges, the Government decides to do something about it:-

 Touch ‘n’ Go users will no longer have to pay the 10% surcharge at parking lots soon, Domestic Trade and Consumer Affairs Deputy Minister Chong Chieng Jen said today.